gshipley/enterprise_training/AdminTraining.md

 The great thing about OpenShift Enterprise is that we are infrastructure agnostic.
 You can run OpenShift on bare metal, virtualized instances, or on public/private cloud instances.
 The only thing that is required is Red Hat Enterprise Linux as the underlying operating system.
 We require this in order to take advantage of SELinux and other enterprise features so that you can ensure your installation is rock solid and secure.

 What does this mean?
 This means that in order to take advantage of OpenShift Enterprise, you can use any existing resources that you have in your hardware pool today.
-It doesn’t matter if your infrastructure is based on EC2, VMWare, RHEV, Rackspace, OpenStack, CloudStack, or even bare metal as we run on top of any Red Hat Enterprise Linux operating system as long as the architecture is x86_64.
+It doesn’t matter if your infrastructure is based on EC2, VMware, RHEV, Rackspace, OpenStack, CloudStack, or even bare metal as we run on top of any Red Hat Enterprise Linux operating system as long as the architecture is x86_64.

 For this training class will be using OpenStack as our infrastructure as a service layer.